wilmoore/polykata/oloo-game-player-poc/js/readme.md

  - [OLOO (objects linked to other objects) pattern explored (with comparison to the prototype style of the same code) Raw][oloo1]
  - [Minimalist RPG example written with ES2015 syntax]
+ - [The new JS class syntax is no panacea]

 [oloo1]: https://gist.github.com/getify/5572383
 [Minimalist RPG example written with ES2015 syntax]: https://gist.github.com/bpesquet/6dac5adeb5f31fdc1951